getbem/getbem.github.io/readme.md

 });
 ```

-__Warning:__ Jade is not quite suited for processing concatenated templates from different files — so line numbers in error messages will be strange.
+__Warning:__ Jade is not quite suited for processing concatenated templates from different files — so the line numbers in error messages will be strange.

 ### JavaScript

-Building JavaScript is very hard task to do.
-We used our wrapper around [browserify](browserify.org) — [gulp-bem-pack](https://github.com/floatdrop/gulp-bem-pack).
-It add to browserify ability to `require` modules from BEM Levels — which is kind of equivalent of cascading in CSS.
+Building JavaScript is a very hard task to do.
+We used a wrapper around [browserify](browserify.org) — [gulp-bem-pack](https://github.com/floatdrop/gulp-bem-pack).
+It adds the ability to browserify to `require` modules from BEM Levels — which is kind of equivalent to cascading in CSS.

-Task to do it is quite short (because we building it only for index page in our case):
+The task to do it is quite short (because we are building it only for index page in our case):

 ```js
 gulp.task('js', function () {